JithinKS97/dynamic-learning/readme.md

 ##### Component - SimContainer

 Simulations are added to the app by making use of the iframe export feature of the online p5 text editor.
 One of the challenges that I faced was the implementation of the communication between the webapp and the iframe.
-Cassie Tarakajian [@catarak] helped me with this.
+Cassie Tarakajian [@catarak](https://github.com/catarak) helped me with this.
 She suggested me to use MessageChannel API and it worked.
-Another functionality I wanted to add was the ability to save the state of the simulations.
+Another functionalitya I wanted to add was the ability to save the state of the simulations.
 This can be achieved by alloting a Javascript object for each of the simulation in the database.
 The Javascript object can be saved and loaded using MessageChannel.

 #### Above are the main React Components of the app and the you can find the other React Components in the'client/ui/components' folder.